MicrosoftDocs/customer-insights/ci-docs/audience-insights/predictions-overview.md

 ---

 > [!TIP]
-> We recommend that you regularly refresh the our out-of-the box models with your data to ensure they accurately inform your business use case.
+> We recommend that you regularly refresh out-of-the box models with updated data to ensure they accurately inform your business use case.
 Data is refreshed ad-hoc when the system ingests new or updated data sources.
-However, the model will only rescore in this case and continue to use the existing training data.
+However, models will only rescore in this case and continue to use the existing training data.
 >
 > You can configure an **Update schedule** by setting the model retraining schedule in the configuration experience.
 The model will retrain and rescore on this schedule, which you can change at any time.